 A wide-sweeping data protection law called the General Data Protection Regulation (GDPR) went into effect on May 25, 2018.
-This law regulates collecting and processing personal data and it has had a significant impact on companies with operations or offices located in the EU.
+This law regulates the collecting and processing of personal data, and it has had a significant impact on companies with operations or offices located in the European Union.

 We've been working with legal experts to make sure that Greenhouse:

 - remains compliant with how we handle customer data;

 - and has the tools necessary to help our customers properly manage their candidate data.